alonsoir/embedchain-streamlit-app/README.md

 ## Disclaimer

-- Thank you to amjadraza for him original work.
+- Thank you to amjadraza for his original work.
 This repository try to update some dependencies and add more examples.
 - @alonso_isidoro

 ## 🔧 Features